benmvp/slides/2018/reactathon/why-react.md

 Ask me anything! [benmvp.com/ama](http://www.benmvp.com/ama/)

 NOTES:
-- So before I close...
+- So that's all I have for you!
-- Wanted to thank Nodevember for inviting me to share with you
-- Let's celebrate them for putting on another great conference
-- Thanks to Eventbrite too for sponsoring and flying me out
-- Also thank YOU for attending and sticking around!
+- Hopefully this gave you a solid intro to what React's about and warmed you up for the rest of today's talks
 - My goal is for you to learn at least one thing you can take away to be a better dev
-- Hopefully if you are in the same boat of wanting to transition, you've got some good material
 - Slides are available on Twitter and Blog
 - Would love to hear from you about things that were unclear, wanna know more about or general questions
 - Ask on Twitter, via AMA or email
-- I hope you enjoyed the conference
+- I hope you enjoy the rest of Reactathon!
-- Thanks and let's enjoy the afterparty